 Waste.
-Recalculations occurred in this sector for the update of the model parameters for estimate methane emissions from landfills from 1992.
-For waste incineration, recalculations are due to the update of few plants industrial waste activity data from 2000.
-Compost production methane emission factor have been updated for the whole time series according to a review of the literature available.
+Recalculations occurred in this sector for the update of the model parameters for estimate methane emissions from landfills from 1990.
+In particular methane generation rate k-values have been revised considering the subdivision of the national territory in dry or wet zones.
+For waste incineration, recalculations are due to the update of few plants industrial waste activity data from 2014.